Skip to content

 • Widget (Page-Scoped):A HTML/Vue widget that will render on a page, outside of any existing groups.
 Note that these widgets will render after any Groups.
 An example use case for this would be if you wanted to have a fixed footer on a given page.

 • Widget (UI-Scoped):A HTML/Vue widget rendered on every page of the Dashboard.
-Most commonly used in conjuction with Teleports
+Most commonly used in conjunction with Teleports

 • CSS (All Pages):Define custom CSS classes/styling that applies to the entire Dashboard.